unrealwork/atsd-use-cases/research/uk-aviation/README.md

 * Provision an application server
 * Write programs to parse and digest these types of files.

 Rather, you can configure a scheduled job to retrieve the file from the specified endpoint and have ATSD parse it according to pre-defined rules.
 Once you have raw data in ATSD, creating and sharing reports with built-in widgets is fairly trivial.
-The reports will be continuously updated as new data comes in.
+The reports are continuously updated as new data comes in.
 Below is a image of the data flow of ATSD.

 ![dataflow](./images/dataflow.png)

 Using the ATSD default portal for CAA metrics, the user has the ability to filter the CAA datasets to their liking.
 The following three filters are applied to the default portal:

 * First filter: Sorts by CAA metric. **228** different CAA airport aviation metrics can be filtered for.
 These metrics may be found in the [Appendix](#appendix-caa-metric-list).
-The figure below shows the first metric in the first dropdown: terminal passengers totals for January 2015 to February 2016.
+The figure below shows the first metric in the first drop-down list: terminal passengers totals for January 2015 to February 2016.
 * Second filter: Filters 55 different UK airports.
 In this case, all airports have been selected.
 * Third filter: Filters by airport groups (London area, other UK, or no UK reporting airports).
 In this case, all groups have been selected.